Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Molecular and atomic gas

 Gas masses were then homogeneously estimated for all sources in our sample using the following formula:

-where $S_{\rm HI}\Delta\varv$ is the velocity integrated HI flux, $D$ is the distance of the source considered.
-We refer to \citet{Wild1952,Roberts1962} for further details.
+where $S_{\rm HI}\Delta\varv$ is the velocity-integrated HI flux and $D$ is the distance of the source considered.
+We refer { to \citet{Wild1952} and \citet{Roberts1962} for } further details. { The error on $M_{\rm HI}$ is assumed to be proportional to the velocity integrated HI flux error, that is, the error on the distance was not taken into account.}

-We have also estimated the correction to $M_{\rm HI}$ due to self-absorption of HI, which affects the densest regions in the galaxy disc.
+We have also estimated the correction to $M_{\rm HI}$ due to self-absorption of HI, which affects the densest regions in the galaxy disk.
 The correction is expected to be stronger for edge-on galaxies and is estimated as the multiplicative factor $\kappa=(a/b)^{0.12}$ \citep{Giovanelli1994, Springob2005, Cicone2017}, where $a$ and $b$ are the optical major and minor axes of our galaxies, taken from HyperLeda.
-We have verified that the correction due to HI self-absorption is negligible.
-It is not greater than 28$\%$ for the 245 sources in our sample, while on average it is at the level of a few percent, given the median value of $\kappa=1.07^{+0.09}_{-0.05}$.\\
+We verified that the correction due to HI self-absorption is negligible.
+It is not greater than 28$\%$ for the 245 sources in our sample, while on average it is at the level of a few percent, given the median value of $\kappa=1.07^{+0.09}_{-0.05}$.
+Table~\ref{tab:summary_CO_HI_properties_all_galaxies} summarizes the cold gas (both H$_2$ and HI) properties of our sample.